What is it about?

 - Fill out an online questionnaire about yourself, your home, work, and leisure-time activities

-- Fill out short online questionnaires every week from November to April or May to report any symptoms of a cold - and about every 4th week - to report possible exposure to people ill with colds
+- Fill out short online questionnaires every week during the influenza season to report any symptoms of a cold.
+About every 5th week, report possible exposure to people ill with colds

 - Tell us if you get your influenza vaccine